EMBL-Design-Language/Framework-for-Websites/README.md

-# framework
+# EMBL Design Language Framework for Webiste
-The EMBL Design Language framework.
-This is limited to a very rough schematic for the near/mid future.
+For the near/mid future this will only be a limited to a very rough schematic.

 ## What this isn't
 This isn't a full-featured framework to build an EMBL branded website.